In part 1 we looked at the myth of ‘unstoppable code’.

 Plus we’re mostly talking about China and the CCP here, since that’s where the majority of mining activity is, so, yeah.

-All nations physically seize and take control of all of the biggest mining operations within their jurisdiction.
+Participating nations physically seize and take control of all of the biggest mining operations within their jurisdiction (and compensate the former operators if they’re feeling generous).
 They’re in the best locations for cheap energy and economies of scale… muchas gracias market forces for a) building the weapon we need, and b) making it eminently seizable.

-Overall, you successfully seize 80% of the global Bitcoin hash rate and all the best mining locations, and it’s now under your control to do with as you please.
+Overall, you successfully seize (let’s say for the purposes of this example) 80% of the global Bitcoin hash rate and all the best mining locations, and it’s now under your control to do with as you please.

-Naturally, before you even take any on-chain action using the equipment, the market would react to the news of these actions, and the price of BTC would be impacted downwards (since you’re putting a pretty big dent in Bitcoin’s future prospects).
+Naturally, before you even take any on-chain action using this equipment, the market would react to the news, and the price of BTC would be impacted downwards (since you’re putting a pretty big dent in Bitcoin’s future prospects).
 We’ll come back to this effect later because it’s important.

 Step 4: The Contract